 For how to set various DHCP options, see the following link.
 Note: In my case, since I do not have any issue since I am using Windows Server 2019.
 I have the option to obtain a dynamic port from Winsock as shown below!

 But if you are running Windows Server 2008 or 2012 you will run into this issue.

 – Method 1: To resolve this, you will have to navigate to the WDS Server properties as shown below.

 – Change the range from say 64100 to 64200 (Note: You have to ensure other applications are not making use of these ports).

 That is all you need to do 🙂

 Method 2: You can also set this from the command line using WDSUTIL, see the syntax below.

 Method 3: If you are running Windows Server 2008 R2 you can also configure WDS to dynamically query WinSock for available ports instead of using a port range.
 This is done by setting the UdpPortPolicy value in the registry to 0.
 You will find it in the path below and you need to restart WDS after changing the value.

-Use the method above if both DNS and WDS are sitting on the same server.
+Use the above method if both DNS and WDS are on the same server.
 I hope you found this blog post helpful.
-If you have any questions, please let me know in the comment session.
+Please let me know in the comment session if you have any questions.